Tiqa/redux-polyglot/README.md

 - 2 - `getLocale :: Object -> String`
     - a function that take the catched action as parameter and return new language.
 - 3 - `getPhrases :: String -> Promise Object`
-    - a function that take the language (as provided by `setLocale`) and return a Promise of Object ( Object should be `polyglot phrases` )
+    - a function that take the language (as provided by `getLocale`) and return a Promise of Object ( Object should be `polyglot phrases` )

 the middleware will catch `actionToCatch`